The winter Cape Wrath Trail resupply plan

 Here’s the plan for my winter CWT.
 Although these establishments were only too happy to take in a box, you shouldn’t necessarily assume that remains true if you’re reading this at some point in the future.

-Each box contains Lithium AA cells for my head torch and GPS.
-Most also include toiletries of some kind (small toothpaste tubes, hand sanitiser etc).
+Most boxes also include toiletries of some kind (small toothpaste tubes, hand sanitiser etc).
 A couple of the boxes contain maps.

 - Glenfinnan.
 I’m starting my walk from Ardnamurchan Point, so I’ll already have walked around 60 miles by the time I get to Glenfinnan.
 My brother James will join me at Glenfinnan with a resupply box containing six days’ worth of food to last me through Knoydart.